22 Things To Do In Coyoacan, Mexico City – More Than Frida’s House!

 The most captivating is UNAM Central Library covered in murals showing images from Mexican culture.

-On campus, there are also galleries, a concert hall, theatre, stadium, botanic garden and various food courts and restaurants.
+On campus, there are also galleries, a concert hall, theatre, stadium, and various restaurants.
 Start at the Central Library and walk to the University Cultural Center built with volcanic rock from the ancient eruption of Xitle volcano.
+Don’t miss the University of Museum Contemporary Art (MUAC) in the south campus.

 21. San Angel